This post contains affiliate links. For more information, find my disclosures here.

 In the parking lot you could see the plow had done a loop around the outer edge but left the middle full of snow.
 I parked and began tamping down the space around the car for ski preparation.
 It was warmer today, hovering just below freezing so waxing the skis was less of a pain.
-Literally, it didn’t hurt as bad
+Literally.

-I tried a different area for the sticky wax to see if that would help.
+I tried a different spots on the skis for the sticky wax, to see if that would help traction.
 Then I found myself in a light misting of large snowflakes and I had to pause to try out my macro lens.

 Finally, I was ready to hit the trail.
 This was the first time I encountered a trail that had been groomed, but without the traditional two-track lane.

 If my body had been cold to start, it sure didn’t last long.
 The trail was a never-ending uphill to start.
 At the top I soon realized that something about my wax job had gone terribly wrong.
 Nope, no grip at all.
 Perhaps it was the fresh, new powdered snow on the ground.
 Temperature?
 Or wax?
 Who really knows these things.

 The first trail sign came up giving me the chance to keep going or…keep going.
 I didn’t realize until this moment that the trail was a one way.
 I knew no one else would be coming up the hill but I felt obligated to follow the rules.
 Safety First!
 This meant making the loop.